SELinuxProject/selinux/CONTRIBUTING.md

 ## Development Repository

-Git is a modern source code management system.
-For more information about Git please see the Git website.

-To get an anonymous checkout of the SELinux userland repository you can
+To get a copy of the SELinux userland repository you can
 run:

     $ git clone https://github.com/SELinuxProject/selinux.git